ashish-gehani/Trimmer/README.md

     the results are written to results/exe_sizes.csv and results/funcs.csv the pre-generated bitcodes and manifests for some examples can be found in examples/name/trimmer/name

-#### running test cases
+#### Running test cases

-    test cases are present inside test/InterConstProp
+    Test cases directory: /test/InterConstProp

+    * Includes a suite of multiple test cases used to measure the effectiveness of TRIMMER in debloating unused code

+    Running test examples:

+    ```
     cd test/InterConstProp
     python test.py 1 1
+    ```

-    will run the test case for inter1.c python test.py 1 10
+    will run the test case for inter1.c

+    ```
+    python test.py 1 10
+    ```

-    will run the test cases for inter1.c to inter10.c
+    will run 10 test cases including inter1.c to inter10.c (inclusive)

-    The major components of the test cases are the functions branchPruned and branchNotPruned. branchPruned contains those code branches which can be pruned as a result of inter procedural constant propagation, while branchNotPruned contains code branches which cannot be pruned because of some ambiguity in the program.
+    In all test cases, we include functions with names 'branchPruned' and 'branchNotPruned'
+    * **branchPruned** contains code branches that we expect should be eliminated by debloating
+    * **branchNotPruned** contains code branches that should NOT be eliminated by debloating
+      - this serves as a sanity check

+    Guidelines for Writing Additional Test Cases:

-    Note : branchPruned should contain only one branch.
-This branch should always evaluate to true as a result of constant propagation.
+           * branchPruned should contain only one branch.
+As a result of specialization we expect this branch to evaluate to true.
 The underlying block should contain a printf call.
 Multiple branches can be joined by using '&&'.

-    Note : branchNotPruned should contain only one branch.
+           * branchNotPruned should also contain only one branch.
 Multiple branches can be joined by using '||'.
 The underlying block should contain a printf call.

-    If inter procedural constant propagation was succesful the branchPruned function would contain only the printf call that was conditional on the branch.
-The branchNotPruned function will remain unmodified.
+     **Measuring Code Elimination**: If specialization is successful, the branchPruned function should only contain the printf call that was conditional on the branch.
+The branchNotPruned function should remain unmodified (no code removed)